Sorry. Your application to read and edit this page has been denied due to failure to fill out form 42B in No. 2 pencil, as was clearly stated.

 These characters tend towards Lawful Neutral, usually Lawful Stupid and sometimes Lawful Evil.
 Usually tends to be a subtrope of Villainy-Free Villain.

 The bureaucrat from the Disney comic "Cosmic Confrontation" originally sneaked up aboard Gyro's rocket to check how many laws it violated, but when the rocket came face-to-face with a squad of giant alien constructor workers out to destroy Earth to make room for a space highway, he proceeds to use his bureaucracy to drive them away and save Earth.

 In Judge Dredd, Mega-City One has the Bureau of Creative Bureaucracy.
-It's motto is "Saving the city's money by making life difficult for you!"
+Its motto is "Saving Money For The City By Making Things Difficult For You!"